Loren-coder/Loren/Assignments/Final_Toolbox_Challenge/README.md

-# Mapping for suitable houses based on the following criteria.
+# Mapping for suitable houses on Block Island

+## Study Area

 ## Convenience
 - Within 100 meters to the major roads
 ## Affordability